threewill/pnp-project-site-provisioning/README.md

 A PowerShell PnP based provisioning process used when creating new ThreeWill project sites.

 ##Getting Started
-The only thing requires is to [Install PnP-PowerShell](https://github.com/SharePoint/PnP-PowerShell)
+The only thing required is to [Install PnP-PowerShell](https://github.com/SharePoint/PnP-PowerShell)

 ##Syntax
 ```powershell